RohitKChoudhary/Open-Source-Software---Evaluated-Course-Project/Readme.md

 ## About This Project

-This repository contains five shell scripts written as part of the Open Source Software capstone project.
-The chosen software is Git, the distributed version control system created by Linus Torvalds in 2005.
-All scripts are written for Ubuntu Linux and tested on Ubuntu 22.04 LTS.
+This repository contains five shell scripts written by me as part of the Open Source Software capstone project.
+I have choosen chosen software is Git, the distributed version control system created by Linus Torvalds in 2005.
+All scripts are written for Ubuntu Linux and tested on Ubuntu 22.04 LTS using virtual box by oracle.

 ---